The answer to many of our sufferings and problems lies within yoga. Yoga has helped countless people calm their minds and build physical strength.

 Sustained high blood sugar levels lead to the development of diabetes in individuals.
 Diabetes, in turn, can cause heart problems and organ damage in the body.
 Moringa leaves may help stabilise blood sugar levels due to the presence of isothiocyanates and by keeping blood sugar levels in in the normal range, complications may be avoided2.

-Based on my medical experience, I want to emphasise the potential benefits of Moringa leaves for eye health.
+Based on my medical experience, I want to emphasise the potential Moringa leaves benefits for eye health.
 These leaves contain high concentrations of vitamin A, which play a vital role in warding off night blindness and maintaining optimal vision.
 Regular consumption of Moringa oleifera leaves, either as whole leaves or in powdered form, may beneficial in supplementing the essential vitamin A needed to support healthy eyes and potentially delay the onset of conditions like cataract.

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)